Whatsapp Icon

 Participating in regular health screenings is essential for early detection of anomalies that may indicate parathyroid or other types of cancer.
 While there are no standard screening tests for parathyroid cancer, routine health checks can help identify abnormal calcium levels in the blood that might suggest parathyroid gland issues.

-Consult your healthcare provider about the best screening plan based on your individual risk factors.
+Consult your healthcare provider about the best screening plan based on your risk factors.
 Regular blood tests to monitor calcium and parathyroid hormone (PTH) levels may be recommended.

 Understanding and Education